Graph Convolutions Enrich the Self-Attention in Transformers!: Conclusion

-Our proposed graph filter-based self-attention (GFSA) mechanism achieves high performance with improvements on a variety of tasks in computer vision, natural language processing, graph pattern classification, speech recognition, and code classification.
-GFSA is a simple yet effective method that enriches the self-attention in Transformers with more diverse frequency information.
+Our proposed GFSA achieves high performance with improvements on a variety of tasks.
+GFSA is a simple yet effective method that enriches self-attention in Transformers with more diverse frequency information.
 This enables GFSA to address the oversmoothing problem and learn better latent representations for downstream tasks.
 However, our GFSA does not bring significant overheads in those Transformers' empirical runtime complexity.
 One can use more complicated graph filters to enhance accuracy more, but our goal is to find a balance between accuracy enhancements and overheads in runtime complexity.

-We believe that GFSA is a promising new direction for improving Transformers.
-It is simple to implement and can be used in conjunction with other techniques to further improve the performance of Transformers.
-We hope that our work will inspire more research on graph filter-based self-attention and its applications.
+We believe that GFSA suggests a promising new direction for improving Transformers.
+GFSA can be implement with simple way and used in conjunction with other techniques to further improve the performance of Transformers.
+Considering the ongoing advancements in large language models, such as GPT-4~\citep{achiam2023gpt} and LLaMA~\citep{touvron2023llama}, we hope that our approach may offer new insights for enhancing their performance and efficiency.